buttercup/buttercup-desktop/README.md

 ## Notes and Caveats

  * ¹ External services like Nextcloud and ownCloud must be configured correctly to support access via the web (using WebDAV).
 CORS must permit access from any source.
+ * ² Buttercup (including MadDev Oy) is not affiliated with any of the companies represented in screenshots or preview images.